Dyson V11 Absolute

 While the basic design is similar, there are a number of improvements and additional features included with the V11.
 We’ll discuss these in detail later on, but some examples include more powerful suction, an upgraded floorhead, and longer battery run-time.

-Another new feature is the LCD screen on the vacuum body.
-This displays remaining battery run-time, along with which suction mode the V11 is currently using.
+Another new feature is the digital display on the vacuum cleaner body.
+This displays remaining battery run-time, along with which suction mode the V11 is currently using and even information about blockages.
 It initially seems gimmicky, but the screen makes viewing key information much easier.
 The run-time is also constantly updated depending on which tool and mode you’re using, so it’s more accurate than the LED lights of previous models.

 Note: There are two colour schemes available when buying the V11 Absolute.
 The standard is Nickel/Blue, but there’s also the option of a Gold colour scheme.